-Use Call/Memory Scan to monitor both the Call channel and the desired memory channel.
+Use Call/Memory Scan to monitor both the Call channel and your desired memory channel.

-- 1 Recall the desired memory channel. - 2 Press [CALL] (1 s) to start Call/Memory Scan. - The 1 MHz decimal blinks while scanning is in progress. - The Call channel on the same band as of the selected memory channel is used for Scan. - 3 To quit Call/Memory Scan, press [CALL] again.
+- 1 Recall your desired memory channel. - 2 Press [CALL] (1 s) to start Call/Memory Scan. - The 1 MHz decimal blinks while scanning is in progress. - The Call channel on the same band as of the selected memory channel is used for Scan. - 3 To exit Call/Memory Scan, press [CALL] again.

-Note: The memory channel last used is scanned even if it has been locked out.
+Note: The selected memory channel is scanned even if it has been locked out.